lazyindu/v9.5/README.md

 * `LAZY_GROUPS`: IDs of the groups where you don't want bot to use url.
 Separate multiple ids by space
 * `MY_USERS`: ID of the users to which you want to give file sharing authentication for private files.
 Separate multiple ids by space.
 * `FQDN`: Domain name of your currently deployed bot.
-* `PRIME_DOWNLOADERS`: ID of the users to which you want to give file uploading using url.
-Separate multiple ids by space.

 * Check [info.py](https://github.com/LazyDeveloperr/LazyPrincess/blob/master/info.py) for more